 Brief oral paper abstracts are graded according to their value in the following areas: clinical applicability, originality, scientific content, and overall quality.

 There are a limited number of brief oral paper presentations.
-If the Program Committee cannot accommodate your submission as a brief oral paper presentation, provided you indicate a willingness to accept an alternative presentation type in your abstract submission, you will be offered the option for poster presentation.
+If the Program Committee cannot accommodate your submission as a brief oral paper presentation, you have the option of a poster presentation or a recorded presentation.

 Examples